MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/ScrollViewerExtensions.md

 ### Edit Existing Resource File

-You can easily edit the existing resource file to customise the cursor depending upon your needs.
+You can easily edit the existing resource file to customize the cursor depending upon your needs.

 1. Follow the above steps to add the resource file
 2. Open MiddleClickScrolling-CursorType.res file in Visual Studio